-Additionally, customers may separately report costs related to repair work that is directly associated with the installation of the measure required for health and safety reasons or to ensure the efficacy of the measure (e.g., replace rotting wood in window frame or repair a hole in the roof).
-Repair costs must be documented on contractor invoices and reported separately.
-See the payment table to determine which low-income measures are eligible for additional repair costs.
+- Additionally, customers may separately report costs related to repair work that is directly associated with the installation of the measure required for health and safety reasons or to ensure the efficacy of the measure (e.g., replace rotting wood in window frame or repair a hole in the roof). - Repair costs must be documented on contractor invoices and reported separately. - For income qualified projects with a measure cost of \$1,000 or higher, related repair costs will be reimbursed up to a limit of 300% of the reported income qualified measure cost. - See the payment table to determine which low-income measures are eligible for additional repair costs.
+See the Income Qualified Repair Cost Reference Table for more information on what are and are not allowed repair costs.